surfiniaburger/legendary-potato/README.md

 ## How It Works: The "Cloud AI + Local Prover" Architecture

-Our system is a hybrid architecture that leverages the best of both cloud and local computing:
+Our system uses a hybrid architecture to ensure both computational power for AI discovery and cryptographic integrity for verification.
+The end-to-end workflow of ZK-RedTeam is visualized in Figure 1, which separates the process into two distinct operational zones: a private zone for discovery and a public zone for verification.

 1.  **AI Red Teamer (Cloud/Kaggle GPU):**
     *   **Embed & Store:** A "Case Bank" of 140+ expert adversarial prompts is vectorized and stored in a MongoDB Atlas vector database, creating a long-term memory.